prplnorangesoda/p4sstime/README.md

 sm_pt_disable_jack_drop_item_collision      1/0    # If 1, disables the jack colliding with dropped ammo packs or weapons. sm_pt_print_events                          0/1    # If 1, enables printing of passtime events to chat both during and after games.
 Does not affect logging. sm_pt_practice                              0/1    # If 1, enables practice mode.
-When the round timer reaches 5 minutes, add 5 minutes to the timer.
+When the round timer reaches 5 minutes, add 5 minutes to the timer. sm_pt_winstrat_kills                        0/1    # If 1, kills winstratters and prints "tried to winstrat" in chat.
 ```

 ### Logs Example